25 November 2008

 ‘Heavy duty…Man’ said a bystander and the name stuck.

 And that’s a dobber.

 Speaking of Hells Angels.
-Another good story involves a pair of Scottish climbers being surrounded by bikers in a lonely camp site in the back and beyond of America.
-The outlook looked grim, and only got worse when one of the pair tried to get out of the situation by ramming them in their hire car, only to stall it in the process.
+Another good story involves a pair of Scottish climbers being surrounded by bikers in a lonely campsite in the back and beyond of America.
+The outlook looked grim and only got worse when one of the pair tried to get out of the situation by ramming them in their hire car, only to stall it in the process.
 A bad move.

-Out of options, with the gang approaching carrying knifes and chains, the driver grabbed a hammer from under his seat, jumped out and started hitting the biggest lead biker over the head leaving the others to just watch in disbelief.
+Out of options, with the gang approaching carrying knives and chains, the driver grabbed a hammer from under his seat, jumped out and started hitting the biggest lead biker over the head leaving the others to just watch in disbelief.

 With this cunning diversion, and leaving the biker crumpled on the floor, they jumped back into the car and made their escape.
 When asked later why he’d attacked the biggest Angel he’d replied that he’d “just had to make an example of one of ‘em”.
 The words of a true dobber.

-Yet for some reason the dobber is no longer part of the scene, and I think society is to blame, with it’s left wing tendencies and over the top sentencing for grievous bodily harm.
-One reason is that in the UK the old guard packed in climbing once the danger element became minimised by hardware (I don’t mean the introduction of handguns, but cams, wires etc ((bet Chuinards a dobber though)), forcing them to turn to football violence, holidays in Columbia, or stop overs in the LA greyhound station.
+Yet for some reason, the dobber is no longer part of the scene, and I think society is to blame, with its left-wing tendencies and over the top sentencing for grievous bodily harm.
+One reason is that in the UK the old guard packed in climbing once the danger element became minimised by hardware (I don’t mean the introduction of handguns, but cams, wires etc ((bet Chuinards a dobber though)), forcing them to turn to football violence, holidays in Columbia, or stopovers in the LA greyhound station.